jamesyu30/nba-stats-library/devlog.md

 - Started working on player comparison tab
 - Implemented season selection dropdown and player selection from within the season

+## 8/30/25
+- Completed comparison tab by displaying the stats from the API
+- Implemented stats tab
+- Player stats table with season, per mode, season type filters and ability to sort

+TO DO:
+Make logo clickable
+add links to game profile
+implement favorites
+sort icon not reseting?

 NBA team logos from here: https://github.com/gtkacz/nba-logo-api Player headshots from official NBA CDN
 NBA api from here: https://github.com/swar/nba_api/tree/master